This brief tutorial shows students and new users how to hide or disable the user list on the Ubuntu login screen.

 First, press Ctrl – Alt – T on your keyboard to open Terminal.

-The run the commands below:
+Run the commands below:

 sudo nano /etc/gdm3/greeter.dconf-defaults